Armandelij/IOS-Guide/Interview Prep/GCD.md

 *GlobalQueue* - Used to perform non UI work in the background

-*MainQueu* - Used to update the UI after completing work in a task on a concurrent Queue
+*MainQueue* - Used to update the UI after completing work in a task on a concurrent Queue

 *DispatchQueue Priorities*